 Fun with your new friends

 I’ve now watched three of the four discs of Paranoia Agent.
 What I didn’t expect is how blackly humorous it is.
 The eighth episode, in which a trio of internet acquaintances set out to commit suicide, is as funny as any episode of Ouran.
-(I tweaked the curves on the screen capture for visibility; the scene is set very late in the evening and is much darker in the anime.)

 Post script: At this point, it reminds me strongly of Jules Feiffer’s Little Murders in its combination of farce, satire, drama and violence.